adioshun/gitBook_DL_framework/caffe/caffetutorial-api.md

 - `caffe.TEST` : use test mode (e.g., don't perform dropout)

+### 2.3 입력 파일 설정

  The input data can then be set by reshaping the data blob:

 ```python
 image = cv2.imread(image_path)